Victorian mahogany dressing table

 Description

-High-quality Victorian mahogany vanity table, featuring an original mirror in a profiled frame with carved supports and small drawers, figural mahogany, shaped top, and 2 oak dressing drawers, all equipped with original rotating handles, raised on carved, fluted legs ending with brass casters.
+High-quality Victorian mahogany vanity table, featuring an original mirror in a profiled frame with carved supports and small drawers, figural mahogany, shaped top, and 2 oak dressing drawers, all equipped with original rotating knobs, raised on carved, fluted legs ending with brass casters.
 The vanity table is in fantastic condition.
 Year - 1870

 Attributes / Details